a02338629-code/BIOL3070-Shumway/Final-WarmupMiniReport.md

 # DISCUSSION

-## Interpretation - fill in analysis
+## Interpretation - Bloodmeal Hosts and WNV

+The plots show the various species of birds found in the mosquito bloodmeals and their counts.
+While bloodmeals positive and negative for WNV have large numbers of house finch hosts, the WNV positive chart shows over double the number of positive WNV cases compared to the number of negative WNV cases in house finch hosts.
+This is a good signal that house finches are amplifying pools for WNV.
+It must be noted though, that this test does not indicate statistical signifance without further analysis.

-## Interpretation - fill in analysis/plot
+## Interpretation - WNV Host Significance

+These GLM tests showed the significance of the correlation between house finches and positive and negative WNV.
+The predictor variable is house finch bloodmeals, while the response variable is WNV.
+The second GLM test showed a slightly positive correlation of ~0.027, and even though the slope isn’t very high, it has a highly signifcant p-value (Pr(\>/t/)) of 0.0000435.
+This means that is reasonable to suggest that having more house finches available does increase the chances of WNV appearing in mosquito pools.

 # CONCLUSION

+The data suggests there is a correlation between house finches and WNV in Utah.
+This information can be useful for mosquito abatement efforts, where a more targeted focus on house finches may help curb the spread of WNV.

 # REFERENCES

+1. Hartemink NA, Davis SA, Reiter P, Hubálek Z, Heesterbeek JA.
+    Importance of bird-to-bird transmission for the establishment of West Nile virus.
+Vector Borne Zoonotic Dis.
+2007 Winter;7(4):575-84.
+    doi: 10.1089/vbz.2006.0613.
+PMID: 17979541.

-1. Komar N, Langevin S, Hinten S, Nemeth N, Edwards E, Hettler D, Davis B, Bowen R, Bunning M. Experimental infection of North American birds with the New York 1999 strain of West Nile virus.
+2. Komar N, Langevin S, Hinten S, Nemeth N, Edwards E, Hettler D, Davis B, Bowen R, Bunning M. Experimental infection of North American birds with the New York 1999 strain of West Nile virus.
 Emerg Infect Dis.
 2003 Mar;9(3):311-22. <https://doi.org/10.3201/eid0903.020628>

+3. White, G. BIOL 3070 Lecture.
+2025, Oct.

-2. ChatGPT.
+4. ChatGPT.
 OpenAI, version Jan 2025.
 Used as a reference for functions such as plot() and to correct syntax errors.
-Accessed 2025-10-02.
+Accessed 2025-10-11.